Ballistics in crime scene investigation

 DEFINITION: Study of the motion, behaviors, effects, and impact signatures of projectiles.

 SIGNIFICANCE: When projectiles—whether bullets, bombs, or missiles—are involved in crimes, ballistics experts play a vital role in the investigations.
 Forensic scientists trained in ballistics can identify the specific types of firearms used in crimes based on bullets, shell casings, and other evidence found at crime scenes.
-By comparing this information with weapons belonging to possible suspects, they can confirm individual weapons as those used in the crimes.
+By comparing this information with weapons belonging to possible suspects, they can confirm that individual weapons were used in the crimes.

 External ballistics is the study of projectiles’ flight through the air.
 This includes the examination of changes in velocity and trajectory of ballistic bodies during the time they are in flight from weapons to targets.
 The last component of basic ballistics, terminal ballistics, is concerned with the impacts of projectiles on the objects with which they come in contact.
 This includes the effects of impacts on projectiles themselves and the ways in which bullets penetrate various surfaces (including human flesh).